satya164/quik/README.md

 * Generates single standalone HTML file for sharing
 * React, Redux, React Router and Radium are already included
 * Quick prototyping with an optional starter template
-* Supports CoffeeScript as well as Sass and LESS

 ## Installation